Frequently Asked Questions: Massage Edition

 Is there any reason I shouldn't get a massage?

 There are actually quite a few reasons to put off getting a massage, but the most common ones are contagious (or possibly contagious) illness, skin rashes or conditions, and some types of cancer or recent/upcoming chemotherapy (within 24 hours).
-Please review our cancellation policy if you feel you may be coming down with something.
-In most of these cases, your LMT will request a doctor's note in order to proceed with the massage.
+In many of these cases, your LMT will request a doctor's note in order to proceed with the massage.
 Other less common reasons include untreated high/low blood pressure, a pregnancy that is not being attended by a doctor or RN midwife or that has complications, severe sunburn, or recent spray tan or filler/Botox (within 24 hours).
-If you're not sure, please give us a call and leave a message for one of our LMTs to call you back!
+If you're not sure, please give us a call or leave a message for one of our LMTs to call you back.
+Please review our cancelation policy if you feel you may be coming down with something.
+We'd much rather reschedule your appointment than risk a last minute cancelation.

 Do you offer medical massage or take insurance?

-Our LMT has a background in kinesiology and personal training, but we do not offer medical massage, nor do we accept insurance as payment.
+We do not offer medical massage, nor do we accept insurance as payment for any of our spa services.

-Misty's background with energy work is based in Ayurveda, a 3,000 year old system of holistic medicine from India.
-This school of medicine teaches that the mind, body, and spirit are interconnected, and that disruptions in one zone may manifest in the others.
+Misty's background with energy work is based in Ayurveda, a 3,000 year old system of holistic medicine from India, which she practiced while working at The Chopra Center for Well Being.
+This school of ancient medicine teaches that the mind, body, and spirit are interconnected, and that disruptions in any of those areas may manifest as discomfort or illness in the others.
+Balancing the mind, body, and spirit leads to a sense of peace, better health, and improved energy flow.
 An energy work massage will begin with discussing what's going on in your life, including emotional discomfort and demands, and establishing your goals.
-Your experience may feel deeply relaxing (some people fall asleep), or possibly invigorating, or you may find yourself on an emotional feels-trip that leaves you feeling unburdened and lighter as you leave.
+The best experiences happen when you are able to convey at least a little about what you're feeling and how you want to feel instead.
+Many people come in "just to try it out," but more meaningful results happen when you're willing to go just a little deeper.
+Your experience may feel intensely relaxing (some people fall asleep), or possibly invigorating, or you may find yourself on an emotional feels-trip that leaves you feeling unburdened and lighter as you leave.
 It's different for everyone, every time.

 Our LMTs will work on minors as young as 14, but we require a waiver to be signed prior to beginning the appointment.
 A parent or guardian must be in the room with the child at all times during the treatment.
-Teenagers over the age of 16 may choose whether to have their parent/guardian accompany them into the treatment room.
-The waiver must still be signed by their guardian prior to treatment.
+Teenagers aged 16+ may choose whether to have their parent/guardian accompany them into the treatment room.
+The waiver must still be signed by their guardian prior to treatment, as the legal age of adulthood in Texas is 18 years old.
 For children under the age of 14, please give us a call to consult with one of our LMTs.